October 4, 2019 Conserving Eliot Burial Ground’s Oldest Grave Markers

 The burial ground is located on the corner of Eustis Street and Washington Street, which was known historically as Roxbury Neck, an isthmus that connected the city of Boston to the mainland city of Roxbury.
 Its position was so strategic that during the siege of Boston in 1775 that the burying ground was used as a site for fortifications.
 The colonists were able to control access to Dorchester and the entrance to the town of Roxbury.

-Near the Eustis Street entrance is the Dudley family tomb for early Colonial governors.
+Near the Eustis Street entrance is the Dudley family tomb for early Colonial governors, members of the Dudley family members, a court justice, a colonel.
 Buried there are Governor Thomas Dudley , Governor Joseph Dudley , Chief Justice Paul Dudley and Colonel William Dudley .
-The Dudley tomb is covered with an oval marble slab which took the place of the original plate of pewter that was cut out by American soldiers of the Roxbury camp during the siege of Boston and made into bullets.
+The Dudley tomb is covered with a brownstone table top that once had an oval indentation with a pewter inlay.
+Though the indentation remains, the pewter was cut out by American soldiers of the Roxbury camp during the siege of Boston and made into bullets.

 The Minister’s or Parish Tomb contains the site’s namesake, John Eliot, and five later ministers of the First Church of Roxbury.
-Benjamin Thompson, schoolmaster and physician , is also buried there as well as generations of early Roxbury families.
+Also buried with in the graveyard is Benjamin Thompson, schoolmaster and physician , and famous clock maker Aaron Willard.

 HBI looks forward to working on this important project…right in our backyard!